badoet/ionic-framework/core/src/components/toolbar/readme.md

-# ion-toolbar
+# syg-toolbar

 Toolbars are positioned above or below content.
-When a toolbar is placed in an `<ion-header>` it will appear fixed at the top of the content, and when it is in an `<ion-footer>` it will appear fixed at the bottom.
+When a toolbar is placed in an `<syg-header>` it will appear fixed at the top of the content, and when it is in an `<syg-footer>` it will appear fixed at the bottom.
 Fullscreen content will scroll behind a toolbar in a header or footer.
-When placed within an `<ion-content>`, toolbars will scroll with the content.
+When placed within an `<syg-content>`, toolbars will scroll with the content.

 ## Buttons

-Buttons placed in a toolbar should be placed inside of the `<ion-buttons>` element.
-The `<ion-buttons>` element can be positioned inside of the toolbar using a named slot.
+Buttons placed in a toolbar should be placed inside of the `<syg-buttons>` element.
+The `<syg-buttons>` element can be positioned inside of the toolbar using a named slot.
 The below chart has a description of each slot.

 | Slot         | Description                                                                                              |
 |--------------|----------------------------------------------------------------------------------------------------------|